tronkko/dirent/README.md

-# Dirent
+# Dirent 🐬

-Dirent is a Linux/UNIX programming interface for retrieving information about files and directories.
-This project provides a compatible programming interface for C and C++ languages to be used with Microsoft Visual Studio compiler and Microsoft Windows operating system.
-With this project, you can use the same programming interface to access files and directories on both platforms!
+Dirent a Linux/UNIX programming interface for retrieving information about files and directories.
+This project provides a compatible programming interface for Microsoft Visual Studio compiler and Microsoft Windows operating system.
+Using this interface, your C or C++ application can scan files and directories on Microsoft Windows and Linux/UNIX!

-# Requirements
+# Requirements 🔥

 In order to build unit tests and example programs, you will need: